ibm-cloud-docs/secrets-manager/pricing.md

 # Pricing for {{site.data.keyword.secrets-manager_short}} on {{site.data.keyword.cloud_notm}}
 {: #pricing}

-Pricing in {{site.data.keyword.secrets-manager_full}} is based on the number of service instances in an account, and the number of active secrets in each of the service instances.
-Learn more about the Trial and Standard plans offered by {{site.data.keyword.secrets-manager_short}}.
+Pricing in IBM Cloud Secrets Manager is based on the number of service instances in an account, and the number of active secrets in each of the service instances.
+Learn more about the `Trial` and `Standard` plans offered by Secrets Manager.
-{: shortdesc}
+{: shortdescc}

 ## Plans
 {: #plans}